Q: What is the Panoway initiative and project?

 A: Panoway was inspired by the lakeside panorama of the Wayzata shoreline.
 It also taps into the idea of what the lakefront offers to the community: spanning seasons, generations and activities that bring people together.
 It will be a place that joins families, friends and communities through shared experiences in one of the state’s most treasured places.

-Q: What was the focus of phase one of Panoway?
+Q: What was the focus of Phase 1 of Panoway?

-A: Phase one included econstructing Lake Street from Barry Avenue to Broadway Avenue to be more pedestrian and bicycle friendly; creating a beautiful, multi-use Plaza Park near the lakefront, replacing the existing surface parking lot at Lake Street and Broadway Avenue; and extending the Dakota Rail Regional Trail safely across Ferndale Road to Broadway Avenue.
+A: To meet its municipal utility need, Phase 1 included reconstructing the sewers, sidewalks and road bed of Lake Street from Ferndale Avenue to Broadway Avenue to be more pedestrian and bicycle friendly; creating a beautiful, multi-use Plaza Park near the lakefront, replacing the existing surface parking lot at Lake Street and Broadway Avenue; and extending the Dakota Rail Regional Trail safely across Ferndale Road to Broadway.

 Q: What is the role of the Wayzata Conservancy?